(Trachemys scripta elegans)

 - Pet red-eared sliders have also been known to carry and transfer salmonella to humans.

 - Red-eared sliders are the most popular turtles in the pet trade.
 Before purchasing a pet turtle, plan for its long term care.
+A reminder that they can live over 50 years old.

 - If you have a pet turtle that you no longer want - Please do not release into our natural environment.
+Donate to your local pet store or school.

 Download BC's Invasive Species Alert for Red-eared Slider here.